-Of all traded precious metals, palladium is certainly the most underrated.
-Not so long ago, palladium had a higher value than platinum.
-In fact, both platinum and palladium are undervalued right now.
-The market usually corrects these imbalances over time so now would be a good time to start investing in palladium while the price is still low.
-The choice of different palladium bullion coins is really limited at this time though.
+Of all traded precious metals, palladium was underrated until recently.
+Palladium used to already have a higher value than platinum in the past and in recent times has returned to that position.
+In fact, both platinum and palladium were undervalued in past years until quite recently.
+The market usually corrects these imbalances over time and buyers that started investing in palladium while the price was still low can consider themselves lucky these days.
+The choice of different palladium bullion coins is still quite limited at this time though.

 The current standard for palladium coins and bars to be considered bullion is a purity of 99.95%.
 Canada's Royal Canadian Mint was the first mint to regularly issue palladium bullion coins when it introduced the palladium version of the Maple Leaf coins in 2005.
-The Canadian Palladium Maple Leafs were still regularly (though not continually) minted until recently.
-They were last minted in 2015 and are only available in the single size of 1 oz.
+The Canadian Palladium Maple Leafs were at first continually minted until 2007 and are now minted sporadically in certain years.
+They were last minted in 2015 and 2017 and are only available in the single size of 1 oz.
 The US Mint started issueing its first-ever palladium coins in September 2017.
 That's when the first 15,000 Palladium American Eagles (also 1 oz coins only) were released.
 The American Eagle and Canadian Maple Leaf palladium coins trade close to the spot price of the metal and are listed for purchase online by many precious metal dealers.
-Once the palladium spot price starts to go up substantially, more mints can be expected to issue palladium coins regularly.
+Since the palladium spot price increased substantially in recent years, more mints can be expected to issue palladium coins regularly in the future.

 Click on the provided links to buy the coins from respected dealers online, compare current prices or just simply find out more information.